New Skip the empty dashboard — get pre-loaded cascading OKRs tailored to your team. Start free

 The top barrier to strategic execution, cited by more executives than any other factor (35%), is a disconnect between planning and execution.
 Only 50% of projects succeed.

-1. Strategy stays at leadership levelThe cascade from boardroom to team level almost never completes.
-Only 5% of employees understand their company's strategy.
-When 95% of the people responsible for executing strategy don't know what it is, execution failure is structural, not motivational.
+1. Strategy stays at leadership level.
+In 86% of companies, most employees can't name the strategy.
+When most of the people responsible for executing it don't know what it is, execution failure is structural, not motivational.
 OKR alignment is the structural fix.

-3. Reviews are too infrequent to course-correct85% of leadership teams spend less than one hour per month discussing strategy.
+3. Reviews are too infrequent to course-correct.
+85% of leadership teams spend less than one hour per month discussing strategy.
 With monthly or quarterly reviews, problems compound for weeks before anyone acts.
-Teams with weekly check-in habits complete 43% more goals than those reviewing monthly or ad hoc.
+Teams with a weekly check-in habit complete 43% more goals than those reviewing monthly or ad hoc.

 The Strategic Management–Execution Connection